jmcooper/angular-hogwarts-tdd-kata/README.md

 ```

 ### Test 2: Refactor
-I smell duplication. **Yes and I am willing to remove it, while all my tests are passing.
+I smell duplication in the test. **Yes and I am willing to remove it, while all my tests are passing.
 I am adding a ``beforeEach`` right now and removing the duplication.**

 ``test/catalog/catalog-controller-specs.js``